Financial conflict of interest (FCOI) policy

 research funded by the NIH, or proposed for such funding, which may include, for example,

-2. PHS means the Public Health Service of the U.S. Department of Health and Human
+collaborators or consultants. - PHS means the Public Health Service of the U.S. Department of Health and Human

 Services, and any components of the PHS including the NIH.
 PHS Awarding Component means

-the organizational unit of the PHS that funds the research that is subject to this subpart.
+the organizational unit of the PHS that funds the research that is subject to this subpart. - Significant Financial Interest (SFI) is a financial interest consisting of one or more of

 the interests listed below of the Investigator (and those of the Investigator’s spouse and